Skip to content

 // Creative tasks

-const creativeStimulus = new Stimulus("Write a poem about AI.", {
+const creativeStimulus = new Stimulus({

 temperature: 0.9,